kyma-project/telemetry-manager/docs/user/02-logs.md

 Telemetry Manager continuously watches the Secret referenced with the **secretKeyRef** construct.
 You can update the Secret’s values, and Telemetry Manager detects the changes and applies the new Secret to the setup.

 > [!TIP]
-> If you use a Secret owned by the [SAP BTP Operator](https://github.com/SAP/sap-btp-service-operator), you can configure an automated rotation using a `credentialsRotationPolicy` with a specific `rotationFrequency` and don’t have to intervene manually.
+> If you use a Secret owned by the [SAP BTP Service Operator](https://github.com/SAP/sap-btp-service-operator), you can configure an automated rotation using a `credentialsRotationPolicy` with a specific `rotationFrequency` and don’t have to intervene manually.

 ### 5. Deploy the Pipeline